-The general manager of the Celtic football club thanked the fans for their support and well-wishes after he and his family were forced to flee their home in Thorntonhall, south Lanarkshire after an arson attack.
+The general manager of Celtic football club thanked the fans for their support and well-wishes after he and his family were forced to flee their home in Thorntonhall, south Lanarkshire, following an arson attack.

-Scottish police were deliberate on the fire, showing CCTV poured accelerators into three vehicles at around 1pm on Wednesday, and then the fire spread to the detached two-story property.
+Police in Scotland are treating the fire deliberately after CCTV showed it pouring accelerator into three cars around 1am on Wednesday, after the fire spread to the detached two-story property.

-While no injuries, Peter Lawwell's daughter and four-month-old grandson were reported to be in their accommodation above the garage when the fire broke out.
+While no injuries were reported, Peter Lawwell's daughter and four-month-old granddaughter were in their accommodation above the garage when the fire broke out.

-In the club's statement Thursday afternoon, Lawwell said: "This has been a devastating attack on myself and my family, and the effects will remain on all of us for a long time.
+In the club's statement on Thursday afternoon, Lawwell said: "This has been a devastating attack on myself and my family, and the effects will be on all of us for a long time to come.

 “Naturally, my family was deeply affected by these events.
-This is a tough time, but we'll make sure we stay strong and get through it together. ”
+This is a very difficult time, but we will make sure that we stay strong and get through this together. ”

-Lawwell thanked the fire brigade and Police Scotland for their support and professionalism.
+Lawwell thanked the fire department and Police Scotland for their support and professionalism.
 Celtic board and staff.

-He added: “As a family, we've received literally thousands of messages of support from Celtic fans and people from the wider global football family.
-This has brought us great comfort and we all offer our sincere thanks for the interest and support people have shown. ”
+He added: “As a family, we have received literally thousands of messages of support from Celtic fans and people from the wider global football family.
+This has brought us great comfort and we all express our sincere thanks for the interest and support people have shown. ”

-Lawwell repeated the police's witness call and asked anyone with knowledge to stand out.
+Lawwell reiterated the police call for witnesses and asked anyone with information to come forward.

-On Wednesday, the police released a description of a slim male suspect who was about 5 feet 10 inches tall.
-He wore black jogging pants, a hooded black hooded sweater, black sneakers, and a face mask.
-A silver or gray hatchback car was spotted near the house during the fire.
+On Wednesday, police released the description of a slender male suspect, who was about 5 feet 10 inches.
+He was wearing black jogging pants, a black hooded sweater with a hood, black sneakers, and a face mask.
+A silver or gray hatchback was seen near the house at the time of the fire.